SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/remote-management-v2.md

 To upgrade the source template with incompatible collectors:

-There will be incompatible collectors if the collectors associated with the selected source template is not supported for the upgrade.
+There will be incompatible collectors if the collectors associated with the selected source template are not supported for the upgrade.
 Follow the below steps to upgrade the source template if there are incompatible collectors:

 :::note
 You cannot upgrade your source template until all your linked collectors are compatible with the version upgrade.